-So many diseases have been transmitted to humans by animals, and some of them are going the rounds right now.
-The hall of fame includes the Great Influenza of 1918 caused by birds, and Ebola discoverd in the mid-1970s.
-According to the WHO theebola viruses belong to the family of the Orthoebolavirus, andfruit bats are its natural hosts.
+So many diseases have been transmitted to humans via other animals: the hall of fame includes the Influenza Epidemic of 1918 caused by birds and Ebola discovered in the mid-1970s that originated in fruit bats.
 Damn bats!
-I mean, they are cute, and they eat mosquitoes, which is among the best traits in any living organism.
-Why can’t they wash their hands properly though?!?!
+I mean, they are cute.
+And they eat mosquitoes – which is among the best traits in any living organism.
+But why can’t they wash their hands properly?!?!

-Of course, the animal-to-human pathogen hall of fame is dominated by such legends as the plague and… [drumroll] tuberculosis – and despite the advances in medical science, the latter is still going strong.
-Bats, rats and fleas in fleece:
+The list of legendary diseases continues: the plague and…drumroll, please…tuberculosis – despite advances in medical science, the latter is still going strong.
+Bats, rats and fleas are like wolves in sheep’s clothing.

-In a sense, the COVID-19 pandemic of 2020 gave us a masterclass in epidemiology: thedisparities between the wealthy and the most vulnerable of our society was made brutally clear, and who was your political leader at the time made all the difference.
+In a sense, the COVID-19 pandemic of 2020 gave us a masterclass in epidemiology.
+The disparities between the wealthy and the most vulnerable of our society was made brutally clear.
+And who your political leader was at the time also made all the difference.

-The pandemic and subsequent lockdowns took a much higher toll on women and anyone in a caretaking role, instantly plummeting their employment opportunities and income.
-This proves that epidemics are not strictly a medical, but a social, political and cultural phenomenon, with long-lasting implications.
+The pandemic and subsequent lockdowns took a much higher toll on women, especially those in a caretaking role, instantly plummeting their employment opportunities and income.
+This proves that epidemics are not only a medical but also a social, political and cultural phenomenon, with long-lasting implications.

-And the stakes are high: bird flu and mouth and hoof disease are doing the rounds across our continents; mpox seems to have been successfully contained but other sexually transmitted diseases are rising year-upon-year, and it doesn’t seem that our societies are keen on implementing the lessons we should have learnt from covid-19.
+The stakes are high: bird flu and foot-and-mouth disease are doing the rounds across our continents; mpox seems to have been successfully contained, but other sexually transmitted diseases are rising year-on-year.
+And it doesn’t seem that societies are keen on implementing the lessons we should have learnt from COVID-19.

-What have we forgotten and how could we prepare for further diseases?
+What have we forgotten and how could we prepare for further epidemics?

 GUESTS